xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Loop modes
 ~~~~~~~~~~

+By default, the PWM is configured to be unable to do the top and bottom 0.5% of the duty cycle range.
+This prevents
+the system having to deal with the unusual cases where the output is a very short or very long pulse.
+If the constant
+*PWM_CLIPPED_RANGE* is removed from the *dsc_pwm_common.h* file, then the PWM will be able to cope with the full
+duty cycle range.

-To achieve the required output, the port buffers are used to create the extremely short or long pulses as shown in
+In this case, to achieve the required output, the port buffers are used to create the extremely short or long pulses as shown in
 the figure.
 The green boxes indicate a buffer of data that is output from the port.

   .. image:: images/bufferedPWM.pdf